-Ben & Jerry’s Declares Support For Defunding Police In A Juneteeth Message Posted On Their Website
+Ben & Jerry’s Declares Support For Defunding Police In A Juneteenth Message Posted On Its Website

-To commemorate Juneteenth on Friday, Vermont-based ice cream company Ben & Jerry’s posted an article on their website declaring their support for defunding the police, becoming the first major American business to declare their support for the initiative.
-Like many other businesses, Ben & Jerry’s has been vocal about their support for the Black Lives Matter movement.
-However, they’re currently one of the only major American businesses advocating for actual policy changes that will benefit Black Americans.
+To commemorate Juneteenth on Friday, Vermont-based ice cream company Ben & Jerry’s posted an article on its website declaring its support for defunding the police, becoming the first major American business to do so.
+Like many other businesses, Ben & Jerry’s has been vocal about its support for the Black Lives Matter movement.
+However, it is currently one of the only major U.S. businesses advocating for actual policy changes that will benefit African Americans.

-The article posted to their website started out with an explanation of Juneteenth, the American holiday celebrated on June 19 every year to commemorate the end of slavery.
-It went on to state that though slavery ended on this day more than 150 years ago, Black Americans still don’t experience the freedom that other Americans do.
+The article posted to its website started out with an explanation of Juneteenth, the American holiday celebrated on June 19 every year to commemorate the end of slavery.
+It went on to state that though slavery ended on this day more than 150 years ago, black people still don’t experience the freedom that other Americans do.

-Ben & Jerry’s stated that in the aftermath of the murder of George Floyd, the United States should “completely transform our model of policing and create stronger, safer communities where Black Americans and people of color can finally experience and celebrate true freedom.”
-The article continued by offering an in-depth explanation of what defunding the police actually means.
+Ben & Jerry’s stated that in the aftermath of the death of George Floyd, the United States should “completely transform our model of policing and create stronger, safer communities where Black Americans and people of color can finally experience and celebrate true freedom.”

+The piece continued by offering an in-depth explanation of what defunding the police actually means.

-Their explanation laid out the main goals of defunding the police — moving tax dollars from policing systems that don’t work for all Americans and reinvesting those tax dollars in programs that benefit all Americans.
-The Ben & Jerry’s article stated that they support defunding the police because they don’t believe that police are the appropriate resource for dealing with social service issues like addiction, mental health crises, homelessness, and school safety.
-The article spelled out why money should be taken from policing and given to social programs that address these issues.
+The company laid out the main goals of defunding the police — moving tax dollars from policing systems that don’t work for everyone and reinvesting the money in programs that benefit all Americans.
+The Ben & Jerry’s article stated that it supports such a move because it doesn’t believe that law enforcement is the appropriate resource for dealing with social service issues like addiction, mental health crises, homelessness, and school safety.
+It was also explained why money should be taken from policing and given to social programs that address these issues.

 Defund the police, defend Black communities!
 This #Juneteenth, it’s more important than ever that we dismantle the racist and ineffective model of American policing.
 Learn more about how defunding the police works and why we so desperately need it: https://t.co/JLY6f0u5y3 pic.twitter.com/3UnML38dDx